contao/docs-archive/en/hooks/setNewPassword.md

 setNewPassword
 --------------

-The setNewPassword hook is triggered after a new password has been set.
+The ```setNewPassword``` hook is triggered after a new password has been set.
 It passes the user object and the encrypted password as arguments and does not expect a return value.
 It is available from version 2.2.3.

+### Example ###

 ```php
 // config.php